Privacy policy

 In order to provide our services, we process the personal data necessary for:

-• Issuance, renewal, transfer, or challenge of LEI codes.
+• Issuance, renewal, revocation, transfer, or challenge of LEI codes.

-• fulfilment of agreements with the Global Legal Entity Identifier Foundation (GLEIF) to maintain access to the Global Legal Entity Identifier System (GLEIS) such as the LOU.
+• Fulfilment of agreements with the Global Legal Entity Identifier Foundation (GLEIF) as LOU and to maintain access to the Global Legal Entity Identifier System (GLEIS).

 3.2.
-Manage relationships with customers, suppliers, partners and GLEIF
+Manage relationships with corporate clients, suppliers, partners and GLEIF

-If you are a contact person for a customer, supplier, partner or GLEIF, we process your personal data for the purpose of managing the customer or supplier relationship, cooperation, or our relationship with GLEIF and when necessary for follow-up and evaluation.
+If you are a contact person for a corporate client, supplier, partner or GLEIF, we process your personal data for the purpose of managing the corporate client or supplier relationship, cooperation, or our relationship with GLEIF and when necessary for follow-up and evaluation.
 Our handling is, for example:

 • Registration of you as a contact person.